Fairness Interventions in Classification: A Study on AI Explainability: Experimental comparison with

-We conducted the experiment over multiple types of models.
-To grant stability of the experiments, we selected the event predicted by the model (earning over \$50,000 or not) for the threshold maximizing the F1-score, commonly used in machine-learning for imbalanced classification as in Census.\footnote{ The F1-score computes the harmonic mean between Precision and Recall for a given threshold.
-Hence, maximizing the F1-score helps satisfy the Precision / Recall trade-off.
-We used the \hyperlink{https://scikit-learn.org/stable/modules/generated/sklearn.metrics.f1_score.html}{Scikit-learn metric of F1-score}.}
+We conducted the experiment with several types of models.
+To grant stability of the experiments, we selected the event predicted by the model (earning over \$50,000 or not) for the threshold maximizing the F1-score, commonly used in machine-learning for imbalanced classification as in Census.\footnote{ We used the \hyperlink{https://scikit-learn.org/stable/modules/generated/sklearn.metrics.f1_score.html}{Scikit-learn metric of F1-score}.}

-\begin{itemize} \item Gradient boosted trees (using the \href{https://xgboost.readthedocs.io/en/stable/}{XGBoost library}: 1000 estimators, with the maximal depth of each tree being 3 splits on features) -- to keep on investigating the initial type of model we used in Section \ref{section:package}. \item Random forest trees (using the \href{https://scikit-learn.org/stable/modules/generated/Scikit-learn.ensemble.RandomForestClassifier.html}{Scikit-learn library}: 100 estimators, with the maximal depth of each tree being 3 splits on features) -- to introduce a lighter tree-based model. \item Neural networks (using the \href{https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html}{PyTorch library} to build a sequential model alternating linear layers (14, 1000) $\to$ (1000, 230) $\to$ (230, 2) and ReLU layers to break linearity). \item Logistic regression (using the \href{https://scikit-learn.org/stable/modules/generated/Scikit-learn.linear_model.LogisticRegression.html}{Scikit-learn library}, with the ``liblinear" solver, performing approximate minimization along coordinate directions) -- to introduce a simpler model in the benchmark. \end{itemize}
+\begin{itemize} \item Gradient boosted trees (using the \href{https://xgboost.readthedocs.io/en/stable/}{XGBoost library}: 1000 estimators, with the maximal depth of each tree being 3 splits on features) -- to keep on investigating the initial type of model we used in Section \ref{section:package}. \item Random forest trees (using the \href{https://scikit-learn.org/stable/modules/generated/Scikit-learn.ensemble.RandomForestClassifier.html}{Scikit-learn library}: 100 estimators, with the maximal depth of each tree being 3 splits on features) -- to introduce a lighter tree-based model. \item Neural networks (using the \href{https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html}{PyTorch library}), to build a sequential model alternating linear layers (14, 1000) $\to$ (1000, 230) $\to$ (230, 2) and ReLU layers to break linearity. \item Logistic regression (using the \href{https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html}{Scikit-learn library}, with the ``liblinear" solver, performing approximate minimization along coordinate directions) -- to introduce a simpler model in the benchmark. \end{itemize}

 For each type of model, a baseline model was trained with these default parameters, regardless of fairness objectives.
-Then to investigate the convergence of FairDream towards Equalized Odds, we analyzed the model through the lens of Demographic Parity, as if Demographic Parity was the initial fairness purpose set by lawmakers.
-When inequalities of overall selection were more than 3:1 across groups (e.g. eligible men for a loan = 42\% vs 11\% for women), we started a correction to mitigate gaps created by the model on that feature (e.g. sex).
+Then to investigate the convergence of \fairdream\ towards Equalized Odds, we analyzed the model through the lens of Demographic Parity, as if Demographic Parity was the initial fairness purpose set by lawmakers.
+For this experiment, we the gap ratio to 3, meaning that when inequalities in OPR exceeded 3:1 (e.g. eligible men for a loan = 42\% versus 11\% for women), we started a correction to mitigate gaps created by the model on that feature (e.g. sex).